 The applicable statute of limitations for an appraisal-related claim will vary based on the nature of the claim (for example, whether it is for negligence, fraud or breach of contract), the state whose law will apply to the claim, and even in a few cases, who is making the claim.
 Based on these factors, the time period might be as short as one year or longer than 10.
 And, then there’s the discovery rule… .

 What’s the “discovery rule?”
 The discovery rule – if followed in a given state – is a rule for determining when the statute of limitations time period begins running.
 In most states, the time period does not simply start running on the date of the appraisal.
 Instead, it generally begins running when the plaintiff has discovered the alleged error in an appraisal or suffered damage or should have discovered the error.
-So, that means the time period may not start running until years after the appraisal was performed – for example, a lender may claim it did not know of the deficiencies in the appraisal until it foreclosed on the property, or a borrower may contend they didn’t know about an appraisal error until another appraiser brought it to their attention.
+So, that means the time period may not start running until years after the appraisal – for example, a lender may claim it did not know of the deficiencies in the appraisal until it foreclosed on the property, or a borrower may contend they didn’t know about an appraisal error until another appraiser brought it to their attention.

 This chart was last updated July 9, 2019.